grpc/proposal/A71-xds-fallback.md

 gRPC servers using the xDS configuration will share the same XdsClient instance keyed with a dedicated well-known key value.

-Changing the XdsClient to per-data plane target enables gRPC to switch to fallback configuration only for channels that need xDS resources that have not been downloaded yet.
+Implementations will change the XdsClient to be per-data plane target to enable switch to fallback configuration only for channels that need xDS resources that have not been downloaded yet.
 This proposal details changing the channels to get XdsClient for their data plane target.

 ### Update CSDS to aggregate configs from multiple XdsClient instances.